 France / 12mins / 2019

-This short animated drama tells the story of an aging couple.
+This Oscar-nominated short film animated drama tells the story of an aging couple.
 In this film, the couple must deal with the husband’s struggle with dementia.
 The housebound painted slowly falls prey to dementia, with his world dissolving into vague, impressionistic shapes.

 The director and writer is Bruno Collet, and the film has a 8.0/10 stars rating on IMDb.